SharePoint/sp-dev-docs/docs/general-development/how-to-create-filter-data-providers-for-performancepoint-services-in-sharepoint.md

-## Code example: Create a data provider for custom PerformancePoint Services filters in SharePoint Server 2013
+## Code example: Create a data provider for custom PerformancePoint Services filters in SharePoint
 <a name="bk_example"> </a>

 The following code example shows how a data provider retrieves values from a web service or an Excel worksheet and returns  [DataTable](https://msdn.microsoft.com/library/System.Data.DataTable.aspx) objects for the filter's display data and message data.